kode4food/interpol/doc/Language_Reference.md

 #### keys(value)
 Returns the keys of the Object or indexes of the Array passed to it.
 If the Array is sparse (has gaps) it will only return the indexes with assigned values.

+#### values(value)
+Returns the values of the Object or Array passed to it.
+If the array is sparse (has gaps) it will only return the assigned values.

 ### string
 Provides functionality for manipulating strings.